sriramcu/photo_metadata_mongodb/README.md

 # photo_metadata_mongodb
-Store and retrieve images from MongoDB using GridFS and exif metadata.
+Store and retrieve images from MongoDB using GridFS and exif metadata, based on date of **capture** and camera model used to capture the image.
+The advantage being that you can access your photos in a categorised manner anywhere.

 ### Usage